pachyderm/pachyderm/doc/docs/1.10.x/reference/pipeline_spec.md

 below, each input includes individual datums, such as if  `foo` and `bar` were in the same repository with the glob pattern set to `/*`.
-Alternatively, each of these datums might have come from separate repositories with the glob pattern set to `/` and being the only filesystm objects in these repositories.
+Alternatively, each of these datums might have come from separate repositories with the glob pattern set to `/` and being the only file system objects in these repositories.

 ```